 The most important input is the prompt plus the feedback from the database, so we are concatenating those before feeding them into the content input on the web service:

 Normally, this is where we would be done with designing our ETL mapping and could now execute our transformation.
-However, because GPT-4 is so new and everybody on the planet is presently experimenting with it, OpenAI has implemented rate-limits for the number of web service requests you can send per minute, and we would easily exceed those if we ran this transformation right now.
+However, because GPT-4 is the most advanced model and a lot of people are using it, OpenAI has implemented rate-limits for the number of web service requests you can send per minute, and we would easily exceed those if we ran this transformation right now.

-Therefore, we need to add a little sleep(3) function between our calls to the OpenAI web service interface to separate our calls by about 3 seconds.
-We can easily do that via another internal web service:
+Therefore, we need to add a little sleep(1) function between our calls to the OpenAI web service interface to separate our calls by about 1 second.
+We can easily do that via the new built-in sleep() function available in MapForce v2024:

 The Output preview tab in MapForce is where you can now see the result of this transformation.
 Once you click the tab, MapForce will execute the ETL mapping project and produce the necessary SQL statements that would update your database accordingly with the results from the sentiment analysis performed by the AI: